 Step 2: Turn off the Cold Water Supply

 Locate the cold water supply valve near the top of your water heater and turn it off.
-This will prevent new water from entering the tank while you’re flushing it.
+This will prevent new water from entering the tank while flushing it.

 Step 3: Turn On The Hot Water

 Turn on the hot water at one of your sinks or tubs.
 Let it run while draining the tank to alleviate pressure in your lines.